 For most businesses, the goals under this plan are based on operating income.
 However, goals also may be based on other objectives and/or criteria, depending on the business unit and its strategy.
-These goals are generally set at the beginning of each season, and are based on an analysis of historical performance and growth expectations for that business, financial results of other comparable businesses both inside and outside the Company, and progress toward achieving the strategic plan for that business.
+These goals are set at the beginning of each six-month season, and are based on an analysis of historical performance and growth expectations for that business, financial results of other comparable businesses both inside and outside the Company, and progress toward achieving the strategic plan for that business.
 Target cash incentive compensation opportunities are established annually for eligible executives stated as a specific percent of base salary.
-The amount of performance-based incentive compensation earned by participating executives can range from zero to double their incentive target, based upon the extent to which preestablished financial goals are achieved.
+The amount of performance-based incentive compensation earned by participating executives can range from zero to double their incentive target, based upon the extent to which the preestablished financial goals are achieved.

-Equity-Based Incentive Programs
+Equity-Based Incentive Programs.

-The Committee believes that continued emphasis on equity-based compensation opportunities encourage performance that enhances stockholder value, thereby further linking leadership and shareholder objectives.
-In 1996, continuing a program that commenced in 1993, the Committee awarded equity-based incentive compensation under two programs: a stock option program, and a restricted stock program under twich shares of restricted stock are granted and earned based on seasonal and annual financial performance.
-The Committee also believes that restricted stock awards, which are earned based on financial performance and the ultimate vesting of which is subject to continued employment, assist the Company in retaining key high performing executives.
+The Committee believes that continued emphasis on equity-based compensation opportunities encourages performance that enhances stockholder value, thereby further linking leadership and shareholder objectives.
+In 1997, continuing a program that commenced in 1993, the Committee awarded equity-based incentive compensation under two programs: a stock option program, and a restricted stock program under which shares of stock are earned based on attainment of specified financial performance objectives.
+The Committee also believes that stock awards, the ultimate vesting of which is subject to continued employment, assist the Company in retaining key high performing executives.

-The award opportunity level for each eligible participant is based on guidelines which include size of the executive's business unit, the individual's responsibility level within that business, competitive practices, and the market price of the Company's Common Stock.
-In determining the potential award opportunities for an executive officer, the Committee begins with these guidelines and then makes adjustments based on an evaluation of the individual's performance and potential in the business.
+Award opportunities for each eligible participant are based on guidelines which include size of the executive's business unit, the individual's responsibility level within that business, competitive practice and the market price of the Company's Common Stock.
+In determining the awards for an executive officer, the Committee evaluated competitive practice and the executive officer's performance and criticality to the business.

 Stock Options.
-In 1996, stock options were awarded to executives in the amounts set forth in the Option Grants in Fiscal Year 1996 table above, and selected key executive officers were granted options in stock of the Company and Intimate Brands.
-The Intimate Brands grants were in recognition of the efforts of these individuals in the successful initial public offering of Intimate Brands in October 1995.
-The option program utilizes vesting periods to encourage retention of the options granted to Mr. Wexner (who was granted above-market value options), is equal to the fair market value of the underlying common stock on the date of grant.
+In 1997, stock options were awarded to executives in the amounts set forth in the Option Grants in Fiscal Year 1997 Table above.
+The option program utilizes vesting periods to encourage retention of key executives.
+The options granted to Messrs.
+Wexner, Gilman, Trust and Kanarick vest, subject to continued employment, on a graduated basis over a period of six years.
+The exercise price for each option granted, with the exception of the options granted to Mr. Wexner (who was granted above-market value options), is equal to the fair market value of the underlying common stock on the date of grant.

 Performance-Based Restricted Stock.
-In 1996, the Committee continued a program commenced in 1994 under which executives, including the named executive officers, are eligible to receive restricted stock based on the achievement of preestablished financial goals.
-Executives can earn from zero to double their targeted number of restricted shares based upon the extent to which financial goals are achieved.
+In 1997, with the exception of Messrs.
+Wexner, Gilman, Trust and Kanarick, the Committee continued a program commenced in 1994 under which specific key executives are eligible to receive restricted stock based on the achievement of pre-established financial goals.
+Through this program, executives can earn from zero to double their targeted number of restricted shares based upon the extent to which financial goals are achieved.
+In 1997, special restricted stock grants, as outlined in the Summary Compensation Table, were made to Messrs.
+Gilman, Trust and Kanarick, and are earned based on attainment of specified financial goals.
+If earned, these shares vest on a graduated basis over six years, subject to continued employment with the Company.

-CEO COMPENSATION
+CEO COMPENSATION.